makerscraft/launch-kit/pitch/README.md

 Many talented people are frustrated because:

-- They have business ideas and want to build their startup
+- They have business ideas and want to **build their startup**
-- They dream of a more interested & creative career finding a job in the tech industry (developer, product manager, growth hacker..)
+- They dream of a more **interested & creative career** finding a job in the tech industry (developer, product manager, growth hacker..)
-- They want to re-invent their current work using new tools, new technologies, new workflow.
+- They want to **re-invent their current work** using new tools, new technologies, new workflow.

 They don't have the technical skills for that... **for the moment**

 ## Mission (why)

-Le Wagon brings technical skills to these creative people.
+**Le Wagon brings technical skills to these creative people**.
 That's our big mission.

 ## Fullstack Program (how)